 Consequently, people who are deficient in this key trace metal are at higher risk for:

 - heart attack

-Magnesium can be purchased in a capsule or powder form, or injected.
+Magnesium can be purchased in a capsule or powder form.
+Or it can be injected.

 According to the Mayo Clinic, recommended dosages of magnesium vary depending on your doctor’s suggestion and based on your personal health needs.
 But a general guideline is to take from 320 milligrams to 420 milligrams, depending on age or gender.

-As always, check with your doctor to discuss recommendations based on your personal health profile.
+As always, check with your doctor about advice based on your personal health.
 If you’d like to learn more about supplements, check out 5 reasons to take nutritional supplements

-I hope this list of 4 supplements everyone should take helps you in your health journey!
+Most of all, I hope this list of 4 supplements everyone should take helps boost your immunity and lead to a healthier life!